Logo

 Dawn Butler became the first candidate to declare candidacy in the 2020 Labour Party deputy leadership election.

-Dawn Butler has been described as one of Corbyn's "closest allies" and often sat by his side on the opposition frontbench in Parliament.
+Dawn Butler has been described as a close ally of Jeremy Corbyn and often sat by Corbyn's side on the opposition frontbench in parliament.

 Dawn Butler ultimately received 50,255 of first preference ballots, the least of the five candidates, eliminating her from the contest and seeing her second preference votes redistributed to the remaining candidates, with Angela Rayner ultimately winning the contest.